vaibhavshn/callskit/CONTRIBUTING.md

 npm run dev:servers
 ```

-This will start both the API and Socket server.
+This will start both the API and Socket servers.

 Then run: